What to expect at NSO?

-Spring orientation students will arrive on the designated date at 8:30 a.m.
-Fall orientation students will receive individual arrival times in July.
+Fall orientation students will receive via U.S. mail individual arrival times in July.
 The arrival times will be between 7 a.m. and 2:30 p.m.
 Arrival times will be posted on the student’s checklist.

-The NSO schedule for students can be found on the MySpelman portal.
+Additionally, the NSO schedule for students can be found on the MySpelman portal.
 Students will sign into their MySpelman portal.
-(Username and password information for students are located on their checklist.)
+Username and password information for students are located on their checklist.

 You will register during your advising session with your assigned academic adviser who is knowledgeable of the required courses.
 Your academic adviser will have access to your placement scores and any college credits you may have and will help you identify courses you should take.
 You will register for classes identified by you and your advisor during or after your advising session.

 The math placement exam is required of all first-year and transfer students who are not transferring math credits.
 Exceptions include Summer Science students (WISTEM) with college math credit; Spelman’s Early College Program students with college math credit; students who score 4 or higher on the AP Calculus Examination; students who score 5, 6, or 7 on the International Baccalaureate (IB) Program Higher Level Examinations; and students earning a score of 50 on the math CLEP exam.

-Designated times and locations for the test will be posted on the MySpelman portal by August 10.
+Designated times and locations for the placement test will be posted on the MySpelman portal by August 10.